macavich/catalog-app/README.md

 You'll see a response in your terminal saying "* Running on http://0.0.0:8000/ (Press CTRL+C to quit)".
 At this point you'll know your server is running, and can be accessed from a browser after hitting enter in the search bar filled with http://localhost:8000/.

 *** Please note that this project uses client_secrets from both facebook and google.
 You'll have to make a new project on their developer websites found ([here](https://developers.facebook.com/) and [here](https://developers.google.com/oauthplayground/)) and populate the following files `client_secrets.json` and `fb_client_secrets.json` and place them in the Sports-Project directory for successful execution.
-The 'client_secrets' file from each of the OAuth2 providers is the Credential JSON download that will be available for you after making a new project.
+The 'client_secrets' file from each of the OAuth2 providers is the Credentials JSON download that will be available for you after making a new project.

 ### Python Library Dependencies